Alignak-monitoring-contrib/alignak-demo/README.rst

 Get extension components
 ------------------------

+**Note**: instead of installing all the following packages separately, you would rather install the `alignak-demo` package that has all those packages as dependencies (see later in this document).
+The following procedure explains the separate installation of each package.

 Get and install Alignak modules::

     # Those two modules are "almost" necessary for the essential alignak features